graphql-python/graphene/docs/testing/index.rst

 As our APIs evolve, we need to know when our changes introduce any breaking changes that might break some of the clients of our GraphQL app.

-However, writing tests and replicate the same response we expect from our GraphQL application can be tedious and repetitive task, and sometimes it's easier to skip this process.
+However, writing tests and replicating the same response we expect from our GraphQL application can be a tedious and repetitive task, and sometimes it's easier to skip this process.

 Because of that, we recommend the usage of `SnapshotTest <https://github.com/syrusakbary/snapshottest/>`_.

-SnapshotTest let us write all this tests in a breeze, as creates automatically the ``snapshots`` for us the first time the test is executed.
+SnapshotTest lets us write all these tests in a breeze, as it automatically creates the ``snapshots`` for us the first time the test are executed.

 Here is a simple example on how our tests will look if we use ``pytest``: